kimjohn1/TeleportalsVRForest/README.md

 If I change portalQuadL Layer to RightEye the left eye shows the destination view in the portal ring as it approaches, and the right eye still shows the starting position view until the portal ring envelops the user, then jumps to the destination.
 I have asked the authof of this Project to tell me how he has programmed the different cameras with Layer selections that produce a destination view in both eyes.

-I have not heard back from him in almost a week.  -KJ
+I got an email as I was typing this.
+The recommendation was to set portalQuadL to LeftEye, portalQuadR to RightEye, portalParentL to LeftEye, portalParentR to RightEye, MainCameraL to LeftEye and MainCameraR to RightEye.
+I tried that but it just produced the correct view for the left eye and incorrect view for right eye again.